 In May 2014, IASB issued IFRS 15 to replace IAS 18 - Revenue, which establishes a new single five-step control-based revenue recognition model for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-IFRS 15 is effective for annual periods beginning on or after January 1, 2017, with early adoption permitted.
-In May 2015, the IASB proposed to defer the effective date to January 1, 2018.
+IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.